 Today’s meeting will focus primarily on a consultant’s recommendation for a revamped Pittsfield vocational education in relation to what type of project is built on the Taconic campus, according interim school Superintendent Gordon L. Noseworthy.

-"We need a critical conversation of what the programs will be like in the school as the SBA expect you to build a building
+"We need a critical conversation of what the programs will be like in the school as the SBA expect you to build a building around your curriculum," he said.

 In April, The New England School Development Council recommended the city should revamp its high school vocational education in order to meet the area’s workforce needs for the next decade.
 State education officials now want that report rolled into the school district’s overall education plan that was revised last year.